yanagiba/swift-lint/Documentation/RuleConfigurations.md

 ## Command Line

-When the configurations are applied to all the files in this project, you can consider changing them through command line or save them in the configuration file (described in the section below).
+When the configurations are applied to all the files in your project, you can consider changing them through command line or save them in the configuration file (described in the section below).

 The option to use is `rule-configurations`: